-6 facts about Catholic and Protestant influence in Germany | Germany| News and in-depth reporting from Berlin and beyond | DW | 23.03.2018
+6 facts about Catholic and Protestant influence in Germany | DW | 01.04.2021

 What the numbers do not reveal is whether church members are practicing the Christian faith or simply preserving tradition.
 A look at attendance rates would support the notion that the majority of society is, in actuality, not religious.

 According to the German Bishops' Conference, only 10 percent of registered Catholics attend church on Sundays.
-Among Protestants, it's 3 percent.
-Not only that, but churches are seeing fewer baptisms, brides and — where Protestants are concerned — burials: Between 2010 and 2015, church weddings declined by 8 percent among Catholics and 14 percent among Protestants.
+Among Protestants, it's barely 3 percent.
+Not only that, but churches are seeing fewer baptisms, brides, and — where Protestants are concerned — burials: Between 2010 and 2019, church weddings declined by nearly 20 percent among Catholics and 19 percent among Protestants.

-During the same time period, an average of 167,000 Catholics and 180,000 Protestants officially left the church each year.

 The right for churches to collect a de-facto membership fee in the form of a tax dates back to 1919, when the Weimar Republic introduced the measure to counter the financial aftermath of the separation of church and state.